 - Forget to ask about house rules.
 Everyone has them, so make that the first thing you do when you arrive…or even better, before you go.
 Share them with all family members who will be with you and emphasize the importance of following them.
 Some of the rules may not make sense to you, but there is a reason the host family has them.
 And please, don't question or challenge them.

 - Leave a trail of clutter.
 Most hosts expect a little bit of disorder when guests stay in their home, but don't be the person who leaves dirty socks and underwear leading from the bathroom to the bedroom.
+If you accidentally squirt extra toothpaste that lands on the counter, don't leave it for the host to deal with.
 You should have more pride in yourself than that, and there is no excuse for making more work than necessary for your host.
 If you want someone to pick up after you, stay in a hotel.

 - Take over the house.
 When you visit someone, don't bring a carload of your personal belongings into their home.
 Bring only what you need for the stay.
 You also shouldn't act like you own the place.
 Your host has graciously allowed you to stay in her home, so treat the privilege with care and respect.